donjude/operationalizing-machine-learning/starter_files/README.md

 # Operationalizing Machine Learning

-*TODO:* Write an overview to your project.
+## Overview
 This project is part of the Udacity Azure ML Engineer Nanodegree.
-It is the second project after the first project [Optimizing a Pipeline in Azure](https://github.com/donjude/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Solution), to build an Azure Auto ML model and productionalize the model.
+It is the second project after the first project [Optimizing a Pipeline in Azure](https://github.com/donjude/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Solution), to build and productionalized an Azure Auto ML model.

-The main focus of the project is about Productionalizing a Machine Learning Model, so we would not be focusing on optimization or creating a perfect machine learning model, but rather show the processes and the steps in which machine learning models in Azure are productionalized.
+The main focus of the project is about Productionalizing a Machine Learning Model, so we would not be focusing on optimization or creating a perfect machine learning model, but rather show the processes and the steps in which machine learning models in Azure ML are productionalized.

-This project focuses on two parts using the bankmarketing dataset as described in [Project One](https://github.com/donjude/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Solution)
+This project made use of the benchmarking dataset as described in [Project One](https://github.com/donjude/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Solution)

 ## Architectural Diagram
 *TODO*: Provide an architectual diagram of the project and give an introduction of each step.
 An architectural diagram is an image that helps visualize the flow of operations from start to finish.
 In this case, it has to be related to the completed project, with its various stages that are critical to the overall flow.
 For example, one stage for managing models could be "using Automated ML to determine the best model".